whummer/terraform-provider-snowflake/docs/resources/image_repository.md

 # snowflake_image_repository (Resource)

 Resource used to manage image repositories.
 For more information, check [image repositories documentation](https://docs.snowflake.com/en/sql-reference/sql/create-image-repository).
+Snowpark Container Services provides an OCIv2-compliant image registry service and a storage unit call repository to store images.
+See [Working with an image registry and repository](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/working-with-registry-repository) developer guide for more details.

 ## Example Usage